Rayyan501/Lazada-Malaysia-Database-Clone/README.md

 A relational database system inspired by Lazada Malaysia, designed to simulate an e-commerce environment with core entities, transaction handling, and automation features.

 ## 🗂 Project Overview
 Our "Database fundamental Course" assignment where I took the position of leading the group.
+We learned alot about Reational databases and SQL.
 This project models a simplified version of Lazada's backend structure, focusing on:

 - Customers, Products, Orders, Vendors, and Ratings